flexflow/FlexFlow/.github/README.md

 You can install FlexFlow Serve from source code by building the inference branch of FlexFlow.
 Please follow these [instructions](https://flexflow.readthedocs.io/en/latest/installation.html).

 ## Quickstart
 The following example shows how to deploy an LLM using FlexFlow Serve and accelerate its serving using [speculative inference](#speculative-inference).
 First, we import `flexflow.serve` and initialize the FlexFlow Serve runtime.
 Note that `memory_per_gpu` and `zero_copy_memory_per_node` specify the size of device memory on each GPU (in MB) and zero-copy memory on each node (in MB), respectively.
+We need to make sure the aggregated GPU memory and zero-copy memory are **both** sufficient to store LLM parameters in non-offloading serving.
 FlexFlow Serve combines tensor and pipeline model parallelism for LLM serving.
 ```python
 import flexflow.serve as ff